The Erasmus+ programme

 Key Action 1 – Individual Mobility

-This chance of funding is conceived for individual schools or organizations.
-Schools can also create a consortium to share the effort to manage a project and create new synergies.
+This chance of funding is created for individual schools or organizations.
+Schools can also create a consortium to share the efforts of managing a project and creating new synergies.

-Thus, if your school missed a deadline to apply with a project proposal, it can still try to participate in the call by joining a national consortium whose proposal has been approved.
+Any new organization can enter a consortium at any given time.
+So, if your school has missed the deadline to apply for funding, you can still participate in the project by joining a national consortium whose proposal has already been approved.

-The calls for actions in this category will allow teachers and students from the funded school to travel abroad for different reasons.
+The calls for action in this category allow teachers and students from the funded school to travel abroad for several reasons.

-- Professional training for teachers and school staff.
-These projects will let participants take face-to face courses for professional development abroad.
+• Professional training for teachers and school staff.
+These projects let participants take face-to face courses for professional development abroad.

 International courses really represent an exceptional experience to acquire new professional skills while having a break from ordinary work, with colleagues from all over the Union.